MultiSafepay/docs/content/integration/ready-made/drupal8/faq/configuring-generic-gateways.md

 The Drupal 8 & 9 plugin offers [generic gateways](/developer/generic-gateways/) that support all payment methods.

+You can filter generic gateways by country, and minimum and maximum amount.

 To configure a generic gateway:

 1. Sign in to your [backend](/glossaries/multisafepay-glossary/#backend).